GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/SOURCEZONE_PARAMETERS/README.md

 Three values which define the coupling-coefficients for the source-zone or segment that are used in the logic tree.

-Beware that these values may or may not be used, depending on options in [../../EVENT_RATES/config.R](../../EVENT_RATES/config.R).
+**Beware that these values may or may not be used**, depending on options in [../../EVENT_RATES/config.R](../../EVENT_RATES/config.R).
 Parameters in the latter file also allow for a greater range of coupling values to be used, by interpolating between the three provided values.